 10 Other Things to Do and See in the area are....

-1 Visit the Dublinia Viking Exhibition across the road, it has been revamped lately and is a good exhibition.
+1 Visit the Dublinia Viking Exhibition across the road which is very good, especially for families

-2 Have a pint in the Brazen Head Pub, down the hill or the Lord Edward across the road on the corner, opposite the cathedral, both very old Dublin pubs.
+2 Have a pint in the Brazen Head Pub, which hosts great story telling sessions nightly, down the hill or the Lord Edward across the road on the corner, opposite the cathedral, both very old Dublin pubs.

 3 Stroll through The Liberties so called because it was a tax free zone in Medieval times, enjoy the banter of the street traders.

-5 See the oldest flats in Dublin the Iveagh Mansions where many famous Irish people where born and bred including Brenda Fricker, Brendan Grace and Imelda May.
+5 See the oldest flats in Dublin the Iveagh Mansions where many famous Irish people where born and bred, including actress Brenda Fricker, comedian Brendan Grace and singer Imelda May.

-6 Have a rest for yourself in the quiet park beside St Patricks Cathedral at the bottom of Thomas St.
+6 Have a rest for yourself in the quiet park beside St Patrick's Cathedral at the bottom of Thomas Street.

-8 Or the Iveagh Gardens another idyllic park off Harcourt St not many people know about other than the locals.
+8 Or visit the Iveagh Gardens another idyllic park off Harcourt Street not many people know about other than the locals.

 9 Say a prayer to St Valentine in Whitefriar St Church.